whatnote/ClaimsCorner/README.md

  - Include a MI facility, give the client a graphical presentation of their claims data.
  - Add financials of claims costs.
+ - specific login for "Admin" "Claims Handler" and "Client" at the moment the client and and broker staff member has full access to the portal.

 ## Technologies-Used